The Screaming Jets

 The self-titled album made history when it became the first album to be released with a live Webcast.

 Later releases saw the Jets retain their aggressive sound of the first two albums, but there have been mellower moments, with World Gone Crazy in particular containing acoustic passages and even country-flavoured tunes; indeed the band even contributed a track to a Slim Dusty tribute album.

 The band's initial success was never matched, however, although they remained popular on the live circuit and still command a large following, despite tours being less frequent.
 Hocking left in 1997 and was replaced by Izzy Osmanovich, formerly of Judge Mercy and after an extensive national tour in 2000, Rosevear left the band.
 Col Hatchman was named as his replacement and in 2001 the Screaming Jets toured nationally with Kiss and Alice Cooper before announcing they would take an extended break from all recording and touring in mid-2001.

 Hatchman continues to work with Nathan Cavaleri in the blues band Nat Col and the Kings, Paul Woseen recorded with Sydney band Saint Lucifer and Gleeson joined The Angels in mid-2011.
-He has raised the suggestion that the Screaming Jets will record and tour in 2013, but while the band continued to appear live occasionally, a new album didn't surface until early 2016.
+He raised the suggestion that the Screaming Jets would record and tour in 2013, but while the band continued to appear live occasionally, a new album didn't surface until early 2016.